hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_wallpaper_with_a_single_line_drawing_of_3d15429c-3bc5-41d1-984f-e15e14713029-0_1.content.md

 Hear from small business owners who have experienced cyber attacks and learn how they recovered:

 - "We thought we were safe because we had antivirus software, but hackers still managed to steal our customer data.
-It was a nightmare, but we learned the hard way the importance of having a comprehensive cybersecurity plan in place." - Jane, Owner of a Retail Store
+It was a nightmare, but we learned the hard way the importance of having a Com<wbr>pre<wbr>hen<wbr>sive cybersecurity plan in place." - Jane, Owner of a Retail Store
 - "After a phishing attack, we lost access to all of our files.
 We didn't have backups, so we had to pay a ransom to get them back.
 It was a costly mistake, but now we take cybersecurity seriously and have implemented better security measures." - John, Owner of a Marketing Agency

 ## References